German colonization of the Americas: Klein-Venedig

-Klein-Venedig ("Little Venice"; also the etymology of the name "Venezuela") was the most significant part of the German colonization of the Americas, from 1528 to 1546, in which the Augsburg-based Welser banking family to the Habsburgs was given the colonial rights by Emperor Charles V, who was also King of Spain and owed debts to them for his Imperial election.
+Klein-Venedig ("Little Venice"; also the etymology of the name "Venezuela") was the most significant part of the German colonization of the Americas between 1528 and 1546.
+The Augsburg-based Welser banking family (bankers to the Habsburgs) was given the colonial rights to the land by Emperor Charles V, who owed them debts for his imperial election as Holy Roman Emperor.
 In 1528, Charles V issued a charter by which the Welsers possessed the rights to explore, rule and colonize the area with the primary motivation of searching for the legendary golden city of El Dorado.
 The venture was initially led by Ambrosius Ehinger, who founded Maracaibo in 1529.
 After the deaths of first Ehinger (1533), Nikolaus Federmann, Georg von Speyer (1540), Philipp von Hutten continued exploration in the interior.
-In absence of von Hutten from the capital of the province the crown of Spain claimed the right to appoint the governor.
+In the absence of Hutten from the capital of the province, the crown of Spain claimed the right to appoint the governor.
 The Spanish Juan de Carvajal was nominated governor by the Emperor Charles V and tried to take control of the province.
 In 1545 he founded El Tocuyo with German colonists of Coro.
 On Hutten's return to the capital, Santa Ana de Coro, in 1546, the governor Carvajal had Hutten and Bartholomeus VI.
 Welser executed.
 Subsequently, Charles V revoked Welser's charter.

-The Welsers transported German miners to the colony, as well as 4,000 African slaves as labor to work sugar cane plantations.
+The Welsers transported German miners to the colony, as well as 4,000 African slaves as labour to work sugar cane plantations.
 Many of the German colonists died from tropical diseases, to which they had no immunity, or during frequent wars with Native Americans.